Skip to content

 Consensus Client

-The consensus client (sometimes referred to as the consensus layer) is a piece of software that is responsible for achieving agreement among the network nodes about the current state of the blockchain.
+The consensus client is a piece of software responsible for achieving agreement among network nodes about the current state of the blockchain.
 It handles the process of validating transactions and blocks, ensuring they adhere to network rules, and deciding which blocks get added to the blockchain.
 The consensus client focuses on network-wide rules and the order of transactions.
 It is often paired with an execution client.

 Consensus Mechanism